api-samples/countries-spring-boot/README.md

 4. explaining lower level concepts: performance, concurrency, networking

+5. giving a brief overview of the principles of project management, product management, system administration and testing

-5. selling their favorite concepts or products to a non-technical customer using credible business-level argumentation
+6. selling their favorite concepts or products to a non-technical customer using credible business-level argumentation

 ### This is a simple Spring Boot reference implementation of that assignment.